baidu-research/DeepBench/README.md

 ```
 ARCH=sm_30,sm_32,sm_35,sm_50,sm_52,sm_60,sm_61,sm_62     # Everything since Kepler!
 ```
 Note that compilation for multiple architectures will take longer than compilation for a single architecture.
 Also, not all CUDA versions support all architectures.
-For example, support for sm_60 (and later) require CUDA 8.
+For example, support for sm_60 (and later) require CUDA 8 or later.

 For inference problems with `int8` precision, the convolution and gemm kernels need to be padded to be multiples of 4.
 By default, the kernels are padded and results are reported with padding.
 To disable padding, please use the following build option.
 When padding is disabled, the benchmark numbers aren't reported for the kernels that aren't supported.